 Chehel Sotun Palace - European-like paintings

 Dutch painters were invited to Isfahan and Shah Abbas II studied drawing with them.
 Muslim painters featured western elements in their works, so it is no surprise to find personages in European clothes at Chehel Sotun.
+Pietro della Valle found out that Italian paintings were sold at the bazaar.

 Hasht Behesht is the only other remaining pavilion of the royal compound.
 Its name is a reference to its structure having four large corner rooms on each floor.
 Similar to Chehel Sotun it was surrounded by a garden (Bagh-e Bulbul = Garden of Nightingales).
-It is situated near Madar Shah Medrese and Chahar Bagh, the large alley which links Si-o-Seh Bridge to the city centre.
+It is situated near Madar Shah Medrese and Chahar Bagh, the large avenue which links Si-o-Seh Bridge to the city centre.

 Hasht Behesht Palace: (left) main hall; (right) two corner rooms

 Hasht Behesht was built some twenty years after Chehel Sotun by Shah Suleiman (another heavy drinker).
 It is a small building with large openings, maybe it was used as the scenery for feasts which took place in the gardens.
 Suleiman Shah spent most of his life inside the royal compound and left the running of state affairs to the women of the harem and to their eunuchs.
-The palace has lost most of its original decoration with the exception of that of the Golden Room, one of the corner rooms.
-Today it is part of a public park where I happen to meet Iranians exercising before going to work (it opens in another window).

 Hasht Behesht Palace - Golden Room